Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Experimentation

 \paragraph{Crypto tools under policy (whitelisting and path scope)} We encode the policy that \textbf{user1} may run \texttt{openssl} only under \verb|$HOME/**|; \textbf{user2} may not encrypt anywhere.
 Under this regime, both detectors honor the whitelist (\texttt{Allow}) only for the authorized tuple (user1,\texttt{openssl},\verb|$HOME/**|) and \texttt{Block} all other cases (Tables~\ref{tab:sim-model-crypto} and~\ref{tab:sim-rules-crypto}).
 The model makes allow/deny decisions based on \(\Pr(\text{enc}\mid\mathbf{x})\) and whitelist context; the rules flip \verb|rule_block| directly when the rule predicate hits.

 \paragraph{Real-world ransomware (live samples)} We executed a small number of well-known Linux ransomware families (collected under controlled, isolated conditions) that perform rapid file-tree traversal with small‐block writes.
+While the number of evaluated families is small, this accurately reflects the extreme rarity of native Linux ransomware in the wild compared to its Windows counterparts.
+Crucially, none of these real-world ransomware samples were included in the model's training dataset.
+Because the model was trained exclusively on traces from benign cryptographic tools and custom encryption scripts, the successful detection of these in-the-wild families serves as a rigorous, 'zero-day' evaluation.
+This demonstrates that our framework successfully generalizes to the fundamental behavioral invariants of unauthorized encryption, rather than simply overfitting to the signatures of known malware.
 Both detectors triggered within the first tens of milliseconds and kilobytes; the rule layer typically fired earlier (lower latency/bytes), the model backstopped any throttled/obfuscated traces.
 Results are summarized in Table~\ref{tab:real-ransom}; first-decision latency and bytes are reported at the earliest block event.

 \paragraph{Real-world ransomware (stress)} For a real-world ransomware that saturates the filesystem with many small writes, both detectors quickly escalated enforcement, with the rules layer generally leading (Table~\ref{tab:sim-ransom}).